sachinruk/YoloV3_train/Readme.md

 4. Enter the password that is stated on the `run.sh` file (please change the default) and open up a terminal in jupyter notebooks.
 5. Run `bash train.sh -o snowman` for a snowman detector.
 All valid object types are listed under `categories.txt`.

+## Acknowledgement
+Much of this code has been adapted from the blog post from learnopencv: https://www.learnopencv.com/training-yolov3-deep-learning-based-custom-object-detector/